CATechnologiesTest/kubeiql/CONTRIBUTING.md

 # Contribute to Kubeiql
-Contributions are welcome and much appreciated.
+Kubeiql is maintained by Yipee.io, a CA, Inc. Acclerator project.
+External contributions are welcome and much appreciated.
 Just follow these easy steps to contribute.

 ## Code Standard and Guideline
 For consistency, we ask that you adhere to some basic code guidelines when contributing to the Kubeiql.
 Please run [gofmt](https://golang.org/cmd/gofmt/) on your code before submitting a pull request.